laelabaugh/corporate-esg-risk-analysis/README.md

 **Current Limitations:**
 - This data represents a point-in-time snapshot, and trend analysis is not possible with single-period data.
-- Only 162 of 500 S&P 500 companies are represented, so there may be coverage gaps in some sectors.
+- Only 162 of 500 S&P 500 companies are represented, so there may be coverage gaps.
 - ESG scoring methodologies may vary across providers, so results may differ with other data sources.

 **Future Enhancements:**
-- Incorporate time-series data to analyze ESG score trends and momentum.
+- Incorporate time-series data to analyze ESG score trends over time.
 - Add financial performance metrics to correlate ESG scores with returns.
-- Expand to full S&P 500 coverage and international indices.
+- Expand to full S&P 500 coverage.

 ---